Healthy Anytime Zucchini Muffins

 Once you get the oven warming and your muffin tins are ready to go (I’ve got my colorful silicone liners here in this one), then you need to grab two bowls – a large one to mix all the dry ingredients and a medium one to mix all the wet ingredients.

-Dry
+Dry ingredients

 Whole wheat flour always makes a more dense product so if you’re not into it, you can absolutely use all all-purpose flour.
 Alternatively, you could use a gluten-free all-purpose flour if you want to avoid gluten.
 I love adding in oats so just make sure to use the whole, rolled oats instead of the more dense steel-cut or more wimpy instant kind.

-Wet
+Wet ingredients

-Mix the eggs, maple syrup, milk and oil together in a separate bowl.
+Mix the eggs*, maple syrup, milk and oil together in a separate bowl.
 You’ve got lots of options here!
 Use honey or agave instead of maple syrup if you’d like.
-I call for soy milk because it’s a higher protein plant-based milk but you can use absolutely anything you want.
+I call for soy milk because it’s a higher protein plant-based milk but you can use absolutely any milk you want.
 Dairy milk is great as is almond or oat milk in a recipe like this.
 You’ve got options for oil as well.
 I suggest a neutral flavored oil that is good for baking such as canola, grapeseed, or avocado.
 You could sub melted butter or coconut oil if you want here.

 Zucchini